Fitting quantum noise models to tomography data: Reconstructing perturbed degenerate eigenspaces

 Now consider case~(b), where three eigenvalues of $M$ are all close.
 In order to represent the perturbation of a quantum embeddable channel, they cannot originate from a 3-fold degenerate complex eigenvalue, since it is not possible to pair three eigenvalues each with a complex partner in a 4-dimensional space.
 They cannot originate from a real negative eigenvalue either, since the same argument will apply for the logarithm of $M$, which must also be hermiticity-preserving. $M$ may instead be compatible with a Markovian dynamics if the eigenvalues are close to the real positive axis.
 Denoting by $w_1,w_2$ and $w_3$ the corresponding eigenvectors, we want to substitute them with a set $\setn{v,v^\dagger,z}$ with $z=z^\dagger$ and $\mathrm{span}\setn{v,v^\dagger, z} = \mathrm{span}\setn{w_1,w_2,w_3}$ reconstructing an original unperturbed 3-dimensional eigenspace.
 Alternatively, we should find a new eigenbasis of three self-adjoint vectors.

 In case (c) we say that we have two pairs of different eigenvalues.
 As we discussed in case (a), if one of this pair stems from a 2-fold degenerate and complex eigenvalue $\lambda$, then by the hermiticity-preserving condition the other pair should be close to $\lambda^\ast$.
 We should thus find a basis $v_1,v_2$ for the eigenspace of $\lambda$ and $v_3,v_4$ for the eigenspace of $\lambda^\ast$ such that $v_3=v_1^\dagger$ and $v_4=v_2^\dagger$.
 Now consider pairs close to the real axis.
 If both can be associated with a real negative eigenvalue, then the basis of each 2-dimensional subspace corresponding to one pair of eigenvalues should be chosen to be hermitian-related vectors as in case~(a).
 If one pair is close to a real positive number and the other to a negative one, than the eigenspace of the positive eigenvalue can be spanned either by an hermitian-related pair of eigenvectors or two self-adjoint vectors.
 The last option in case (c) is that both pairs comes from two different 2-fold degenerate real positive eigenvalues.
 In this case, again each eigenspace can be spanned by a pair of hermitian-related vectors or two self-adjoint vectors.

-If all four eigenvalues are close and we presume that they come from a single 4-dimensional eigenspace, then $M$ must necessarily be the (perturbed) identity channel up to a real scalar factor.
+If all four eigenvalues are close (case~(d)) and we presume that they come from a single 4-dimensional eigenspace, then $M$ must necessarily be the (perturbed) identity channel up to a real scalar factor.
 We check if this is close enough according to the error tolerance parameter.

 In \cref{tab:1-qubit_deg} we summarize the above described scenarios for the unperturbed operator.
+The general multi-qubit case is discussed in \cref{app:multi-qubit}.